Ben Jelf: Speed records

 In 2018, at age 18, Jelf became the youngest British driver to break the 100 mph barrier in powerboat racing.
 At Coniston Records Week, he set British F2 and Supercat speed records at 124.27 mph and 124.38 mph respectively.
 This achievement made him the third generation of Jelf Racing to earn a K7 Gold Star, awarded to British water speed record holders.

+In May 2025, Jelf broke a 41-year-old Lowestoft & Oulton Broad Motor Boat Club speed record, clocking 27.14 seconds in an F1H2O DAC hull.
+He surpassed the time set in 1984 by Tom Percival running a Hodges boat powered by a 3.5-litre Evinrude engine by 0.64 seconds.
 Jelf holds four world speed records and 10 British speed records across multiple classes.

 F1H2O World Championship (2022–present)

 Jelf joined the F1H2O World Championship for the final two races of the 2022 season in Sharjah, United Arab Emirates, competing for the F1 Atlantic Team alongside Portuguese driver Duarte Benavente.
 In his debut Grand Prix, he finished seventh and scored championship points.
 He finished 15th in the 2022 championship standings.
 Earlier in 2022, he won the CPA British F2 Championship, marking the first circuit racing title using Mercury Racing APX four-stroke power.

 He finished 17th in the 2023 F1H2O World Championship after scoring his first full-season championship points with eighth place in Sharjah.
 In 2024, Jelf finished ninth in the championship, recording consistent performances including a career-best sixth place at the Grand Prix of Sardinia in June.
 He secured bronze medals in sprint races at Indonesia and Sharjah.

-In 2025, Jelf opened his campaign with double bronze trophies at Lake Toba, Indonesia, finishing third in both the sprint race and Grand Prix.
-He sat third in the 2025 championship standings heading into the Chinese rounds at Shanghai and Zhengzhou in October.
-At Shanghai, he finished eighth in difficult weather conditions that were described as "by far the worst I've ever raced in", with the race being red-flagged on safety grounds after 11 of 32 laps.
+In 2025, Jelf opened his campaign with double bronze trophies at Lake Toba, Indonesia, finishing third in both Sprint Race 1 and the Grand Prix.
+He sat third in the championship standings after Indonesia.
+At the Grand Prix of Shanghai in October, he finished eighth in difficult weather conditions that were described as "by far the worst I've ever raced in", with the race being red-flagged on safety grounds after 11 of 32 laps.

+At the penultimate round in Jeddah, Saudi Arabia, in late November, Jelf finished seventh in the Grand Prix and moved to joint-11th in the championship standings.
+He finished 13th in the final 2025 championship standings.